Charles Gibson: World News with Charles Gibson

-In the summer of 2005, Gibson began substitute anchoring World News Tonight (its name at the time) regularly after long-time anchor Peter Jennings's treatment for lung cancer prevented him from anchoring.
+In the summer of 2005, Gibson began substitute anchoring World News Tonight regularly after long-time anchor Peter Jennings's treatment for lung cancer prevented him from anchoring.
 On August 7, 2005, Gibson announced Jennings's death and the following day anchored World News Tonight, and was eventually offered the job.

 Though Gibson was a leading choice to replace Jennings, he could not agree with David Westin, President of ABC News, over how long he would be anchor.
 On January 2, 2006, Elizabeth Vargas and Bob Woodruff, veteran ABC News journalists, were chosen to be Jennings's permanent replacements.
 They had both been interim anchors.
-Vargas had been designated by Peter Jennings as only favored choice as back up anchor on September 11, 2001.
+Vargas had been designated by Peter Jennings as his only favored choice as backup anchor on September 11, 2001.

 Following Woodruff's severe injury on January 29, 2006, while on assignment in Iraq, and Vargas's announcement that she was pregnant, some critics questioned whether Vargas could sustain the program on her own, pointing to falling ratings.
 In July 2006, Cindy Adams of the New York Post reported that Gibson would become Woodruff's "Temporary Permanent Replacement" on World News Tonight.
-According to some reports, while GMA co-host Diane Sawyer had coveted the World News Tonight anchor chair, Gibson had one year on his contract left and threatened to retire if he didn't get that position, and as GMA was ABC News' most lucrative show, it would be badly damaged if it lost both Sawyer and Gibson.
+According to some reports, while Good Morning America co-host Diane Sawyer had coveted the World News Tonight anchor chair, Gibson had one year on his contract left and threatened to retire if he did not get that position, and as Good Morning America was ABC News' most lucrative show, it would be badly damaged if it lost both Sawyer and Gibson.

 On May 23, 2006, Gibson was named sole anchor of World News Tonight, effective May 29, 2006, after Vargas announced her resignation from the program.
 She cited her doctors' recommendation to reduce considerably her workload because of her upcoming maternity leave, and her wish to spend more time with her new baby.
 She would return to anchor 20/20.

 During the summer of 2006, the program's title was changed to World News with Charles Gibson.
-According to The New York Times, he had previously planned to retire from ABC News on June 22, 2007, but remained to anchor the newscast.
+According to The New York Times, he had previously planned to retire from ABC News on June 22, 2007, but changed his mind.